TritonDataCenter/rfd/rfd/0148/README.md

 The `quota` and `reservation` properties should never be used in this scheme.

-When a VM is snapshotted, the pool's available space will descrease by the sum of values of the `written` properties on each of the VM's volumes and filesystem.
+When a VM is snapshotted, the pool's available space will decrease by the sum of values of the `written` properties on each of the VM's volumes and filesystem.
 The pool's available space is obtained via `zfs list -Ho available zones`, or equivalent commands.
 This value is typically very different from the